yue2388253/inet/showcases/tsn/gatescheduling/sat/doc/index.rst

 .. figure:: media/delay_comparison_video.png
     :align: center

-The difference is that in case of the SAT-based gate scheduling configurator, all packets have the same constant delay; the eager configurator produces outliers.
+The difference is that in case of the SAT-based gate schedule configurator, all flows in a given traffic class have the same constant delay; in case of the eager configurator's delay, some streams have more delay than others.

 Sources: :download:`omnetpp.ini <../omnetpp.ini>`